Dream of:30 January 1996 "My Worst Nightmare"

 I was in prison, thoroughly befuddled about how I had arrived there.
 I knew I had been confused with someone else who had already been convicted of a crime.
 I had been mistaken for that person, had been arrested and had gone through some kind of court procedure, although I had never actually been put on trial for the crime.
 My sentence had been 15 years without parole.

 And now the worst part came to me: I was in Iran.
 In fact, I was in the same prison in which I had spent almost 8 months in 1978 and 1979.
 This was unbelievable.
 I knew I had sworn never to return to Iran and take a chance of going back to jail there.
 I knew I had even had dreams about being in prison again.
 Those were my worst dreams.
 I had always awakened from them swearing I would never return to Iran.
-I turned to a woman standing next to me who seemed like Carolina, and I muttered, "This is my worst nightmare."
+I turned to a woman standing next to me who seemed like my wife Carolina, and I muttered, "This is my worst nightmare."

 And now I had been sentenced to 15 years.
 I thought I was about 35 years old, so I wouldn't get out until I was 50.
 I thought I could make it, but the idea of seeing 15 years of my life go by in prison was horrifying.
 It was true I had been thinking that I would like to have more time to do some reading, and this would give me a chance to do that.
 But already I could perceive that ineffable feeling, that feeling of knowing that I was in prison and that I couldn't get out, that dark feeling which I knew would never leave me during all the time I would be in prison.
 It wasn't a physical pain, yet I remembered it as being one of the worst feelings I had ever experienced.